jfcherng-sublime/ST-RainbowIndent/README.md

 ## Known Issues

-- There is no way to draw a region, where there is nothing, via ST's plugin APIs.
+- There is no way to draw a region, where is no character, via ST's plugin APIs.
-- Sometimes, ST seems to draw regions wrongly.
-Not sure how to stably reproduce this.

 [package-control]: https://packagecontrol.io
 [st-docs-color-schemes-colors]: https://www.sublimetext.com/docs/color_schemes.html#colors